ImWaynnee/transcription-root/README.md

-# About
+# Transcription Service

-A transcription service application that converts speech to text using the whisper-tiny model.
+A transcription service application that converts English speech to text using the Whisper-tiny model.

 ## Features